Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Discussions

-To summarize, we investigated the evaporation of DM subhalos by soft-enhanced scattering between dark matter and ionized gas in case DM acquires an effective electromagnetic form factor.
+To summarize, in this paper, for DM with an effective electromagnetic form factor, we have studied their kinetic decoupling in the Early Universe and calculate the corresponding smallest protohalo mass within current direct detection limits.
+In the late Universe, we investigated the evaporation of small subhalos by soft scattering between dark matter and ionized gas.
 The gap between a tiny gravitational binding velocity inside a small subhalo and the much larger relative velocity of subhalo to galactic gas renders the soft-collision evaporation very efficient.
-Satisfying the current direct-detection limits on sub-GeV DM dipole interaction strength, the Milky Way's hot ionized gas in the inner galactic region, and the galactic cosmic rays, are capable of evaporating low-mass subhalo below $10^{-5}M_{\odot}$ over a 10$^{10}$ yr time span.
-Evaporation by DM-gas collision potentially affects the low-mass range of DM subhalo's mass distribution within $\sim kpc$ around the galactic center, where DM is also abundant.
+Satisfying the sub-GeV direct-detection limits, the inner Galaxy's hot ionized gas and cosmic rays are capable of evaporating low-mass subhalo below $10^{-5}M_{\odot}$ over a 10$^{10}$ yr time span.
+Evaporation by DM-gas collision potentially affects low-mass subhalo distribution around the galactic center, where DM is also abundant.
 Evaporation by cosmic rays would extend to a slightly larger region over a few kpc.

-Visible subhalos of $10^{6}M_\odot$ are exempt from dipole-induced evaporation given existing direct detection limits.
-Subhalos away from the galactic disk is also unaffected.
-Yet note our Milky Way is far from being an active galaxy.
-In galaxies with an active core, higher amount of fully ionized gas and stronger cosmic ray outflow would further enhance evaporation due to soft scattering.
+Visible subhalos of $10^{6}M_\odot$ are exempt from dipole-induced evaporation given existing direct detection limits, and subhalos far away from the galactic disk are also unaffected.
+Given the current direct detection limits, dipole-induced soft-scattering enhances the evaporation of $10^{-5}M_{\odot}$ or smaller subhalos, which are near the low-mass end of the galaxy's dark matter structure profile.
+In addition, low mass subhalos are also subject to other astrophysical effects, e.g. tidal disruptions.
+However, the cuspy central regions of subhalos can still remain relatively intact~\cite{Goerdt:2006hp}.
+Recently, Bosch et al.~\cite{vandenBosch:2017ynq,vandenBosch:2018tyt} used the high resolution N-body simulations to conclude that the complete physical disruption of subhalos is rare and tidal heating is not effective in the central regions of subhalos.
+In our work, the subhalos evaporation via dipole-charge scattering can be an additional contribution for the disruption of subhalos.
+Note our Milky Way is far from being an active galaxy.
+In galaxies with an active core, higher amount of fully ionized gas and stronger cosmic ray outflow would further enhance the evaporation due to soft scattering.

 {\bf Acknowledgments}